ALU-Schumacher/AUDITOR/media/website/content/_index.md

 * `FullSpread`:  This mode will spread the resources on the full range given by `min_priority` and `max_priority`, such that the group with the least provided resources will be assigned a priority equal to `min_priority` and the group with the most provided resources will be assigned a priority equal to `max_priority`.
 All other groups are distributed inside that range according to their provided resources.
 This creates maximum spread of the priorities.
 A disadvantage of this approach is that the computed priorites of two consecutive runs can be substantially different, leading to large jumps in priorities.
 * `ScaledBySum`: Computes the priorities such that `max_priority` is equal to the sum of all provide resources plus `min_priority`.
 This leads to a smoother change of priorities over multiple runs of the plugin.
 The maximum priority can only be reached by a group if all other groups provide no resources.

+# Auditor Clients

+To facilitate the development of collectors and plugins, client libraries for Rust and Python are offered which handle the interaction with the Auditor server.
+For details please consult the respective documentation pages for [the Rust client](https://docs.rs/auditor/) and [the Python client](https://ALU-Schumacher.github.io/AUDITOR/pyauditor/).

 # License

 Licensed under either of